2020 in Rizin Fighting Federation

+Rizin 21 in Hamamatsu on February 22, 2020.
+The COVID-19 pandemic would put the promotion on hiatus until Rizin 22 on August 9.

+Rizin events are broadcast through a television agreement with Fuji Television.
+In North America and Europe, Rizin events were available via PPV on FITE TV.
+Beginning with Rizin 26, events have been streaming on LIVENow in North America and Europe.

 List of events

 Rizin 21 – Hamamatsu

 Rizin 21 – Hamamatsu was a Combat sport event held by the Rizin Fighting Federation on February 22, 2020 at the Hamamatsu Arena in Hamamatsu, Japan.

 Results

 Rizin 22 – Starting Over

 Rizin 22 – Starting Over was a Combat sport event held by Rizin Fighting Federation on August 9, 2020 at the Pia Arena MM in Yokohama, Japan.

 Background

 The event was initially planned to be held on April 19, 2020 at the Yokohama Arena in Yokohama, Japan However, the event was cancelled on April 2, 2020, due to the prevailing COVID-19 pandemic.

 Results

 Rizin 23 – Calling Over

 Rizin 23 – Calling Over was a Combat sport event held by Rizin Fighting Federation on August 10, 2020 at the Pia Arena MM in Yokohama, Japan.

 Background

 A Rizin Bantamweight Championship bout for the vacant title between former title challenger Kai Asakura and Hiromasa Ougikubo served as the event headliner.
 Former Rizin Bantamweight champion Manel Kape announced on March 30, 2020 that he would be relinquishing the bantamweight title and announce he has signed a multi-fight deal with the UFC.